 How To Use Diatomaceous Earth For Dust Mites

 You can use diatomaceous earth to eliminate dust mites in your home.
 It’s particularly effective for the mattress, carpet, mats and other fabric-covered items.
 Follow these steps and you can keep dust mites infestations under control with diatomaceous earth.

 - Ensure that you’re using food-grade diatomaceous earth.

 - Wear a face mask if you are known to be sensitive to allergens.

 - Sprinkle the diatomaceous earth on surfaces that may be infested with dust mites.

-- Leave the diatomaceous earth for a few overs before removing the powder with a vacuum cleaner.
+- Leave the diatomaceous earth for a few hours before removing the powder with a vacuum cleaner.

 - You’ll want to repeat the process for a few weeks to reduce the growth of dust mites at home.